Quotient gradings and the intrinsic fundamental group

 The second step in the procedure of estimating the intrinsic fundamental group of a finite-dimensional algebra $\mathcal{A}$ is to find the maximal common quotients in the partially-ordered subset \eqref{intsect}, running over the maximal classes $[\mathcal{G}_1],[\mathcal{G}_2]\in\text{Grad}(\mathcal{A})$.
 For $\mathcal{A}=M_n(\C)$ this task boils down to studying maximal classes in the intersection

 for all maximal grading classes \eqref{maxelement} of $\mathcal{A}$.
-Let us focus on the case where $d_1=1$ and $G_2=\{e\}$ (or $d_2=n$) in \eqref{comquot matalg}, that is the elementary quotients of twisted grading classes.
+Let us focus on the case where $d_1=1$ and $G_2=\{e\}$ (or $d_2=n$) in \eqref{comquot matalg}, that is the elementary quotients of TGA grading classes.
 Under this setup, the problem is rephrased as \begin{problem} Let $G$ be a CT group and $[\alpha]\in H^2(G,\mathbb{C}^*)$ non-degenerate.
 Describe the maximal classes in $[\C^{\alpha}G]_{\C}$ (see \eqref{eq:allquotient}).
 In particular, determine when $[\C^{\alpha}G]_{\C}$ admits a \textit{unique} maximal class. \end{problem} For $|\Gamma|=n$, there exists a special elementary $\Gamma$-grading of $M_n(\C)$, namely an {\it elementary crossed product $\Gamma$-grading} \footnote{In \cite[Definition 3]{ak13} these gradings are just called ``crossed-products".
 Our notion of crossed-products is more common, see \S \ref{CPSec}.}.
+This is the graded endomorphism algebra of the group algebra $\C \Gamma$ as a free module over itself.
 Such a $\Gamma$-grading is induced from the trivial grading on $\C$ by $\sum _{\gamma\in \Gamma} \gamma\in\mathbb{N}[\Gamma]$ and is therefore denoted by $\sum _{\gamma\in \Gamma} \gamma(\C)$.